bow-swift/bow/README.md

 ## How to create a new release

 You can create a new release by running `bundle exec fastlane release version_number:`.
-For example, `bundle exec fastlane release version_number: 0.7.0`.
+For example, `bundle exec fastlane ios release version_number: "0.8.0"`.

 The following steps would be run: